• Skip to primary navigation

 Margaret Triyana

-Maggie Triyana is currently Assistant Professor of Economics at Wake Forest University.
-She was Visiting Assistant Professor at the Keough School of Global Affairs at the University of Notre Dame.
-Maggie graduated from the Harris School of Public Policy at the University of Chicago.
-She was previously the Asia Health Policy Postdoctoral Fellow at the Shorenstein Asia Pacific Research Center at Stanford University and Assistant Professor of Economics at Nanyang Technological University in Singapore.
+Maggie Triyana is a Senior Economist at the World Bank’s Office of the Chief Economist, South Asia Region.
+She was an Assistant Professor of Economics at Wake Forest University, Visiting Assistant Professor at the Keough School of Global Affairs at the University of Notre Dame, and an Assistant Professor of Economics at Nanyang Technological University in Singapore.
+She graduated from the Harris School of Public Policy at the University of Chicago.
+She was previously the Asia Health Policy Postdoctoral Fellow at the Shorenstein Asia Pacific Research Center at Stanford University.

 Personal Website Send an Email